FelipeKha/vote_the_news/readme.md

 ## Run VTN locally

-In your terminal, clone the project with the command 'git clone https://github.com/FelipeKha/vote_the_news.git'.
+In your terminal, clone the project with the command `git clone https://github.com/FelipeKha/vote_the_news.git`.
-Then run 'npm install' to install all the libraries required for the project.
+Then run `npm install` to install all the libraries required for the project.
-Finally, run 'docker-compose -f docker-compose.yml up --build' to build the docker and start the containers.
+Finally, run `docker-compose -f docker-compose.yml up --build` to build the docker and start the containers.

-You can open your browser at 'http://localhost:3000/' to visual the web app.
+You can open your browser at `http://localhost:3000/` to visual the web app.

 ## VTN functionalities (ADD EXPLANATION FOR HOW TO FOR EACH FUNCTIONALITY)